SJSU272Lab/EveOne/README.md

 ------------

 Actors :
 1)Organizer : Karen, who manages events from start to end.
-Creating events, sending invites and
-				organizing events are prime responsibilities.
+Creating events, sending invites and organizing events are prime responsibilities.
-2) Student Participant: Sam student participant in the course or event

-2)Parent Judge	: 	David, Parent of the participant (judge) in the event.
+2) Student Participant: Sam student participant in the course or event 3)Parent Judge : David, Parent of the participant (judge) in the event.

-3) Parent Volunteer : Kumar, parent of the participant or senior student

-Use case #1: Karen creates a new event (tournament), sets up policy and schedule

-Use case #2: Sam and other students are invited to signup for the tournament

-Use Case #3:  Karen monitors the signup, and sends invites to parents (of signed up students) for judging
+4) Parent Volunteer : Kumar, parent of the participant or senior student Use case #1: Karen creates a new event (tournament), sets up policy and schedule Use case #2: Sam and other students are invited to signup for the tournament Use Case #3: Karen monitors the signup, and sends invites to parents (of signed up students) for judging

-Use case #4: Karen monitors the sign up and get alerted on low signup for judging

-Use case $5: Karen closes the event signup which triggers final preparations

-Use case #6: David gets invite for judging signup he accepts or rejects, he alsogets to view event details and any instructions
+Use case #4: Karen monitors the sign up and gets alerted on low signup for judging Use case $5: Karen closes the event signup which triggers final preparations Use case #6: David gets invite for judging signup he accepts or rejects, he also gets to view event details and any instructions

-Use case #7: David scans a QR code published on site of events to acknowledge his presence at site, system records this

-Use case #8: In case of absentee, system matches and fills the backlog automatically based on policy and rules
+Use case #7: David acknowledges his presence at site, system records this Use case #8: In case of absentee, system matches and fills the backlog automatically based on policy and rules

-Use case #9: system sends a Thank you note to parents

-good enough for now..

 #